 You need reservations to stay in the core area at Mount Assiniboine at Lake Magog Campground, Og Campground, the Naiset Huts, and Assiniboine Lodge.
 You also need reservations to camp at Banff National Park campgrounds on the hike into the core area.

-And new for 2024, you need reservations to camp at Porcupine Campground on the hike into Assiniboine from Sunshine.
+And starting in 2024, you need reservations to camp at Porcupine Campground on the hike into Assiniboine from Sunshine.

 However, you do not need reservations at the first-come, first-served BC Parks campgrounds on the west side of the park and at Mitchell Meadows near the core.
 You can find more details about each campground in the Camping section below and more info on each hiking trail into the core in the Route Options section below.